Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 $$ \sigma_{k_0} = 100 $$

-**??The effects of air temperature on the day of observation ($d$) and mean air temperature over the previous 7 days varied randomly with reach nested within HUC8, as did precipitation, the previous 30-day precipitation mean, and the interactions of air temperature and preciptation (all 4 combinations).??**
+**??The effects of air temperature on the day of observation ($d$) and mean air temperature over the previous 7 days varied randomly with reach nested within HUC8, as did precipitation, the previous 30-day precipitation mean, and the interactions of air temperature and precipitation (all 4 combinations).??**

-$B_{h,r}$ is the $R \times K_{R}$ matrix of regression coefficients where $R$ is the number of unique reaches and $K_{R}$ is the number of regression coeffcients that vary randomly by reach within HUC8.
+$B_{h,r}$ is the $R \times K_{R}$ matrix of regression coefficients where $R$ is the number of unique reaches and $K_{R}$ is the number of regression coefficients that vary randomly by reach within HUC8.
 We assumed prior distributions of

 $$ B_{h,r} \sim \mathcal{N}(0,\sigma_{k_{r}}), \text{for $k_{r} = 1,...,K_{R}$,} $$